When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Avoid the disappointment of buying the wrong sized bike.

-When our kids were ready to start biking, we quickly learned that kids bike sizes are confusing.
-After making impulse purchases and ending up with bikes that didn’t fit well, we discovered the importance of having the right bike size.
+When our kids were ready to ride, we learned the hard way that kids bike sizes are confusing.
+We made impulse buys, ended up with bikes that didn’t fit, and dealt with the frustration that followed.

 Key Takeaways